aruZeta/dotfiles/xmonad/README.md

 ## Installation

-Here I will show you how to install xmonad and xmobar, but first you will need a haskell compiler, ghc, and cabal.
+Here I will show you how to install xmonad, but first you will need a haskell compiler, ghc, and cabal.
 The best way to install those is with [ghcup](https://gitlab.haskell.org/haskell/ghcup-hs).